John Negroponte: Assistant Secretary for Environment, Oceans and Fisheries (1985–1989)

 In this posting, Negroponte together with Ambassador Richard Benedick negotiated the Montreal Protocol on Ozone, the most successful modern environmental treaty, overcoming opposition from Europe, Russia, and China and from some Reagan administration officials.
-(R. Benedick, Ozone Diplomacy: New Directions in Safeguarding the Planet (Cambridge, Mass.: Harvard, 1998), 101) He also fostered scientific cooperation with the Soviet Union clashing with 'hard liners' like Richard Perle as well as two treaties relating to cooperation in dealing with nuclear accidents in the wake of the Chernobyl disaster.
+He also fostered scientific cooperation with the Soviet Union, clashing with 'hard liners' like Richard Perle, as well as two treaties relating to cooperation in dealing with nuclear accidents in the wake of the Chernobyl disaster.

 Ambassador to Mexico (1989–1993)

-During Negroponte's tour as US Ambassador to Mexico, he was instrumental in persuading the Bush administration to respond to a Mexican initiative by negotiating the North American Free Trade Agreement despite initial opposition by the U.S. Office of Trade Representative.
+During Negroponte's tour as US Ambassador to Mexico, he was instrumental in persuading the Bush administration to respond to a Mexican initiative by negotiating the North American Free Trade Agreement (NAFTA) despite initial opposition by the U.S. Office of Trade Representative.
 His tenure in Mexico was thus the most consequential of any modern American ambassadorship.
-It was observed twenty years later that "Every so often, there comes to light a document revealing the foresight of a public servant who grasped the full consequences and implications of a particular government measure or policy.
-Such a document was written in the spring of 1991 by the then U.S.Ambassador to Mexico, John Negroponte."
 Another commentator noted the subsequent proliferation of Negroponte's vision in other free trade agreements.
-He officiated at the block-long, fortified embassy where he liberalized visa practices.
+He officiated at the embassy where he liberalized visa practices.

 Ambassador to the UN (2001–2004)

-President George W. Bush appointed Negroponte to be U.S. ambassador to the United Nations in February 2001, and after substantial opposition from Senate Democrats the nomination was ratified by the Senate on September 15, 2001, four days after the September 11, 2001 attacks on the United States.
-According to CBS News:
+President George W. Bush appointed Negroponte to be U.S. ambassador to the United Nations in February 2001.
+There was substantial opposition to his nomination from Senate Democrats, and Negroponte was questioned over his knowledge of human rights abuses in Honduras while he was ambassador.
+His nomination was confirmed by the Senate on September 15, 2001, four days after the September 11 attacks on the United States.
+In the New York Review of Books, Stephen Kinzer reported that a State Department official told him that "Giving him this job is a way of telling the UN: 'We hate you.'"
+Negroponte, however, warned the Bush administration about the adverse consequences of intervening in Iraq.

-At the United Nations, Negroponte, 64, was instrumental in winning unanimous approval of a Security Council resolution that demanded Saddam Hussein comply with U.N. mandates to disarm.
+Later, in April 2004, Negroponte "was instrumental in winning unanimous approval of a Security Council resolution that demanded Saddam Hussein comply with U.N. mandates to disarm".

-During Colin Powell's speech to the Security Council on Iraqi weapons of mass destruction, Negroponte could be seen sitting behind Powell's left shoulder.
-Negroponte, however, had warned the Bush Administration about the adverse consequences of intervening in Iraq.

-In the New York Review of Books, Stephen Kinzer reported that the messages sent by nominating Negroponte were that "the Bush administration will not be bound by diplomatic niceties as it conducts its foreign policy."
-A State Department official told him that "Giving him this job is a way of telling the UN: 'We hate you.'"